 YPL Annual Conference brought together young leaders from throughout the Pacific region on the YPL pillars of education, environment and resource management, civic engagement, and social and economic development.
-The theme is Pacific Engagement 2.0: Carving New Paths for Regional Cooperation.
-Through the conference, participants will develop new connections, advance leadership and advocacy skills, and provide participants opportunities to work together to solve regional and global challenges through community service and small grants projects.
-Applications closed May 9, 2022.
-View the Media Release: Apply now for the 2022 Young Pacific Leaders Conference!
+The theme was Pacific Engagement 2.0: Carving New Paths for Regional Cooperation.
+Through the conference, participants developed new connections, advanced leadership and advocacy skills, and generated opportunities to work together to solve regional and global challenges through community service and small grants projects.
+View the Media Release and Photos.

 Virtual, Papua New Guinea, May 7-9, 2021